-Train Melody are small melodies that are played when a train is arriving or leaving a station.
-In Japan there are several melodies that are played at each station, they serve to warn and wake up the sleepy, in addition to bringing a sense of relief from the departure and arrival of the train.
+Train Melodies are small melodies that are played when a train is arriving or departing from a station.
+In Japan, there are various melodies played at each station; they serve to alert and wake the sleepy, as well as to bring a sense of relief from the departure and arrival of the train.

-The melodies at train stations in Japan, known as "hassha merodii" (発車メロディー), play a significant role in the passenger experience, signaling departures and arrivals in a harmonious way.
-These compositions not only help organize the platforms but also reflect the local culture and history.
+The melodies of train stations in Japan, known as “hassha merodii” (発車メロディー), play a significant role in the passenger experience, signaling departures and arrivals in a harmonious manner.
+These compositions not only assist in organizing the platforms but also reflect the local culture and history.

 The Origin of Train Melodies

 The main objective of these melodies is twofold: to alert passengers without causing anxiety and to create a unique sound identity for each station.
-Instead of a shrill sound that rushes people, as happens in many places around the world, Japan has adopted a system that makes daily life more pleasant.
+Instead of a shrill sound that rushes people, as occurs in many places around the world, Japan adopted a system that makes everyday life more pleasant.

-Each season has its own melody or theme, often inspired by cultural or historical elements of the region.
-Here are some of the most iconic ones:
+Each station has its own melody or theme, often inspired by cultural or historical elements of the region.
+Here are some of the most iconic:

 1. “Seseragi” – Yamanote Line

-Composed by Minoru Mukaiya, one of the leading composers of train melodies, "Seseragi" is a classic that plays at various stations of the Yamanote line.
-Mukaiya, who is also the keyboardist of the jazz band Casiopea, is known for his captivating compositions that evoke tranquility.
+Composed by Minoru Mukaiya, one of the leading composers of train melodies, “Seseragi” is a classic that plays at several stations on the Yamanote Line.
+Mukaiya, who is also the keyboardist for the jazz band Casiopea, is known for his captivating compositions that evoke tranquility.

 2. “It’s a Small World” – Maihama Station